-Axis 2.
-Individual entrepreneurs registered in Hungary, natural persons and legal entities engaged in aquaculture and/or fisheries and/or fish processing industry (meas.
+Axis 2. - Individual entrepreneurs registered in Hungary, natural persons and legal entities engaged in aquaculture and/or fisheries and/or fish processing industry (meas.
 2.1, 2.2, 2.3, 2.4) Axis 3.
-Groups/associations/organisations of fish producers or inland fishermen or fish processors - Organisations of fisheries producers with a licence issued under the terms of Council Regulation (EC) No. 104/2000 - Science, research institutions, universities and institutions of further training in the field of fisheries Axis 5.
-Agricultural and Rural Development Agency (ARDA) as IB - Experts
+Groups/associations/organisations of fish producers or inland fishermen or fish processors Organisations of fisheries producers with a licence issued under the terms of Council Regulation (EC) No. 104/2000 Science, research institutions, universities and institutions of further training in the field of fisheries Axis 5.
+Prime Minister's Office (PMO) as MA Agricultural and Rural Development Agency (ARDA) as IB Experts

-In case of public procurement in Axis 3 Ministry of Rural Development is the announcer (not the beneficiary) of the public procurement.
+In case of public procurement in Axis 3 Prime Minister's Office is the announcer (not the beneficiary) of the public procurement.
 According to the 1198/2006/EC regulation a natural or legal person who is the ultimate recipient of public aid is the beneficiary.
-The MRD announces the public procurement according to the national law on public procurement (CVIII/2011 law) and signs a contract with the final beneficiary.
+The PMO announces the public procurement according to the national law on public procurement (CVIII/2011 law) and signs a contract with the final beneficiary.
 It should be stated that the Hungarian law interprets differently the expression "beneficiary".
 In this law the beneficiary is the announcer and could receive the final invoice.
-After that, the MRD pays to the final beneficiary.
+After that, the PMO pays to the final beneficiary.
 However, the ultimate recipients of the aid in all cases of Axis 3 are bodies mentioned in the above table.

-In case of Axis 5, when the Ministry of Rural Development is the final beneficiary, the Managing Authority has strictly separated rules for submission and authorization to prevent any conflict of interest.
+In case of Axis 5, when the Prime Minister's Officeis the final beneficiary, the Managing Authority has strictly separated rules for submission and authorization to prevent any conflict of interest.